-Objective: By 2014, this project will develop and implement measurement science to characterize, model, and predict surface damage and nanofiller release as a function of environmental and mechanical stresses for polymer nanocomposites used in infrastructure and manufacturing.
+Objective: Currently, it is impossible to accurately measurethe release of nanofillers from surface-damaged polymer nanocomposites.
+By 2014, this project will develop and implement measurement science to characterize, model, and predict surface damage and nanofiller release as a function of environmental and mechanical stress for polymer nanocomposites used in infrastructure and manufacturing.

-The research plan consists of three major components:
+The detailed research plan has three major tasks.

-Task 1: Characterization – Quantitative measurement of both the degree of dispersion of nanofillers in a polymer matrix and the release of nanofillers during the life cycle of nanocomposites is very challenging and so requires sensitive methods to be developed for these measurements.
+Task 1: Characterization – Quantitative measurement of the degree of dispersion of nanofillers in a nanocomposite and the release of nanofillers during surface damage requires sensitive methods to be developed for these measurements.
 Scattering, microscopy, and chemical spectroscopy-based technologies will be developed/adopted for quantifying nanofiller dispersion, polymer/filler adhesion, and the resulting structure/morphology of the nanocomposites.
-Additionally, advanced techniques such as inductively-coupled plasma-optical emission spectroscopy (ICP-OES) will be investigated for quantitative measurement of nanofiller release.
-To characterize surface damage due to applied mechanical and environmental stresses, critical surface mechanical, morphological, and chemical properties will be measured using a number of sensitive surface analytical techniques (indentation, spectroscopy, and optical scattering).
-The data obtained from these measurements will be used for understanding the mechanism of surface damage resulting from environmental exposures in Task 2, and for validating the models developed in Task 3.
+Inductively-coupled plasma-optical emission spectroscopy (ICP-OES) will be used to measure nanofiller release.
+Surface mechanical, morphological, and chemical properties will be measured using indentation, spectroscopy, and optical scattering.
+The data obtained from these measurements will be used to analyze the mechanism of surface damage resulting from environmental exposures in Task 2, and for validating the models developed in Task 3.

-Task 2: Exposure – Polymer nanocomposite samples prepared with different levels of filler dispersion will be exposed to specified UV radiation/temperature/relative humidity conditions using the NIST SPHERE and special designed sample holders.
-Varying environmental and mechanical stresses will be applied to provide essential data for understanding the surface damage mechanism and for validating prediction models.
-Nanofiller release during environmental exposures will be captured using a novel sample holder and quantified using advanced techniques described in Task 1.
-To assess mechanically-induced surface damages, the NIST-developed scratch test method will be used under various force conditions.
+Task 2: Exposure – Polymer nanocomposite samples will be exposed to specified UV radiation/temperature/relative humidity conditions using the NIST SPHERE and specially designed sample holders.
+Environmental and mechanical stresses will be applied to provide essential data for understanding the surface damage mechanism and for validating prediction models.
+Nanofiller release during environmental exposures will be captured using a novel sample holder and quantified using the techniques described in Task 1.
+To assess mechanically-induced surface damage, the NIST-developed scratch test method will be used under various force conditions.

-Task 3: Modeling – Linkages between surface mechanical, morphological and chemical properties will be established.
-Mechanically-induced surface damage will be modeled using first principle polymer physics, and environmentally-induced nanofiller release will be modeled using the laws of chemical reaction kinetics.
+Task 3: Modeling – Linkages between surface mechanical, morphological, and chemical properties will be established.
+Mechanically-induced surface damage will be modeled using first-principle polymer physics, and environmentally-induced nanofiller release will be modeled using the laws of chemical reaction kinetics.
 The models will be developed through collaborations with researchers from the Structural Systems Group and the Statistical Division at NIST and from academic institutes.
-Data obtained in Task 1 and Task 2 will be used as inputs and verification for the models that will be developed in Task 3.
+Data obtained in Task 1 and Task 2 will be used as inputs and verification for the models that are developed in Task 3.